HengGao12/OAML/README.md

 ## 🚀Overview

 In our research, we propose an **Outlier Aware Metric Learning (OAML)** framework.
 OAML mainly addresses the following issues in outlier exposure training for Out-of-Distribution (OOD) detection:
-- How to sample outliers via Stable Diffusion in latent space;
+- How to sample outliers via Stable Diffusion in the latent space;
 - How to prevent In-Distribution (ID) performance degradation when training with OOD data.

 ![image](fig/id-degrade.png)